SRT-rail/.github/profile/README.md

 ## About SRT

-**SRT — Smart Railway Technology S.r.l.**, a company of the **Salcef Group**, designs, builds, and maintains railway rolling stock and technologies for the global market.
+**SRT — Smart Railway Technology S.r.l.** designs, builds, and maintains railway rolling stock and technologies for the global market.
 Our work spans the full breadth of the railway industry — from track works and electrification to logistics, and the design, construction, sale, rental, and after-sales service of railway machinery.

 From our operational headquarters in **Fano (PU), Italy**, we operate an Industry 4.0 production hub where machinery and plants are interconnected into the company's information and logistics systems, enabling continuous production monitoring and data-driven decision making.